jensrossbach/node-red-contrib-sony-audio/README.md

 SOFTWARE.

 ## Sony Legal Information
+### Disclaimer
+THIS SOFTWARE AND ITS AUTHOR ARE NOT AFFILIATED WITH SONY CORPORATION.

 ### Trademark
 The trademark "SONY" and any other product names, service names or logos of SONY used, quoted and/or referenced in this Web Site are trademarks or registered trademarks of Sony Corporation or any of its affiliates.

 ### License Audio Control API
-Copyright (c) 2022 Sony Corporation.
+Copyright (c) 2023 Sony Corporation.
 All rights reserved.

 The 'Audio Control API' is licensed to the user by Sony Video & Sound products Inc. under the license terms of the [Creative Commons Attribution-NoDerivatives 4.0 International Public License](https://creativecommons.org/licenses/by-nd/4.0/legalcode).